hashicorp/terraform-provider-aws/website/docs/r/vpc_endpoint.html.markdown

 }
 ```

-Using `terraform import`, import VPC Endpoints using the `vpc endpoint id`.
+Using `terraform import`, import VPC Endpoints using the VPC endpoint `id`.
 For example:

 ```console
 % terraform import aws_vpc_endpoint.endpoint1 vpce-3ecf2a57